With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Counseling Center Of Armstrong County is a mental health clinic in Armstrong County, Pennsylvania, located at 300 South Jefferson Street, 16201 zip code.
-Family Counseling Center Of Armstrong County offers outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Family Counseling Center Of Armstrong County provides psychotropic medication, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
-Family Counseling Center Of Armstrong County also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Family Counseling Center Of Armstrong County include intensive case management, court-ordered outpatient treatment and illness management and recovery.
+Family Counseling Center Of Armstrong County offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Family Counseling Center Of Armstrong County provides group therapy, cognitive behavioral therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
+Family Counseling Center Of Armstrong County also supports children/adolescents with serious emotional disturbance, people with trauma and people with serious mental illness.
+Some other services provided by Family Counseling Center Of Armstrong County include mentoring/peer support/consumer-run services, housing services and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.